learn-co-curriculum/angular-basics/README.md

 </table>
 ```

-You can see that there is no Javascript involved and our HTML logic
+You don't necessarily need to know what this code means just yet, but you can
-goes right back to the view.
-The code is much cleaner and a lot
+see that there is no Javascript involved and our HTML goes right back to
-easier to write.
+the view.
+The code becomes much cleaner and a lot easier to write.